red triangles

 2. shows potential to create a significant, transformative impact in one or more of the following ways:

-iv. across the HBI, the local community, Canada and the world.
+4. across the HBI, the local community, Canada, and the world.

 Allowable expenditures include salary support for the Post-doctoral Fellow, other trainees and research staff, appropriate relocation costs for Post-doctoral Fellow, support for direct research costs related to the project, community engagement, or innovation activity related to the research project.